 Job title :RECREATION THERAPY WORKER

-MULTIPLE OPPORTUNITIES!
-We are looking for patient focused team players to join our Recreation Therapy teams at each of our long-term care facilities in Kelowna.
-If you are experienced in Recreation Therapy, have your Class IV Driver’s License, exceptional communication skills and enjoy working within a fast-paced team environment, apply today to join our team.
+We are looking for patient focused Recreation Therapy Workers to join our team at the Pleasant Valley Manor in Armstrong, B.C.
+If you are experienced in Recreation Therapy, have exceptional communication skills and enjoy working within a fast-paced team environment, apply today to join our dedicated team of professionals.

 Education, Training and Experience: